electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 ### Sign apps for distribution outside the Mac App Store

 If you don't plan to submit the app to Mac App Store, you can sign it the "Developer ID Application" certificate.
-In this way there is no requirement to use App Sandbox and the app can be built with either MAS or the normal build of Electron.
+In this way there is no requirement on App Sandbox, and you should use the normal darwin build of Electron if you don't use App Sandbox.

 ```bash
 electron-osx-sign YourApp.app --identity='Developer ID Application' --no-gatekeeper-assess